 - What motivates you to sell?

 It can be very useful to understand exactly how your sales representatives motivate themselves to sell.
-Once you have this information, then you’ll have a greater understanding of whether or not you can meet their needs.
+Once you have this information, you’ll have a greater understanding of whether or not you can meet their needs.

 - What have your previous sales results been like?